Deploy with Docker

 # Prerequisites

 Docker provides a way to run applications securely isolated in a container, packaged with all its dependencies and libraries.
-To learn more on Docker, kindly refer here: Docker overview.
+To learn more on Docker, please see Docker overview.

 Make sure that you have the latest version of Docker installed on your machine.
 Get latest version